ibm-cloud-docs/cis/cis-cli-plugin.md

         - `description` : A note that you can use to describe the reason for a rate limiting rule.
         - `correlate` : Whether to enable NAT-based rate limiting.
             - `by` : Valid value is `nat`.
-        - `bypass` : Criteria that allows the rate limit to be bypassed.
+        - `bypass` : Criteria that allow the rate limit to be bypassed.
 For example, to express that you shouldn’t apply a rate limit to a set of URLs.
             - `name` : Valid value is `url`.
             - `value` : The url to bypass.